A small powder room is great.

 We all know that mirrors are only as good as what they reflect.
 One great idea is to place mirrors across from a window within the room.
 Doing so will make it visually seem like you have two windows in the same space!

-In the picture to the left, do you see how the mirror on the bathroom's cabinet doors reflect the light from the window in the adjacent bedroom?
+In the picture below, do you see how the mirror on the bathroom's cabinet doors reflect the light from the window in the adjacent bedroom?

 TIP #10 | Recess your cabinetry and shampoo shelving into the walls.